-- Patrols of school zones before and after school times when children are arriving to and leaving from schools. - Patrols of 50 Street and 50 Avenue during the peak times of congestion during the morning and evening traffic rush of commuters. - Weekend and evening patrols of residential and commercial areas including parking lots when traffic is higher. - Observation of all intersections during patrols as almost half of all collisions occurred within these areas.
+- Patrols of school zones before and after school times when children are arriving to and leaving from schools.
+A majority of playground areas are inclusive of the school zones. - Patrols of 50 Street and 50 Avenue during the peak times of congestion during the morning and evening traffic rush of commuters. - Weekend and evening patrols of residential and commercial areas including parking lots when traffic is higher. - Observation of all intersections during patrols as almost half of all collisions occurred within these areas.